-Vice Dean for Academic and Student Affairs & Professor of Law
+Vice Dean & Professor of Law

 Professor Mulligan teaches Internet law, intellectual property law, and trusts & estates.
 Her research addresses efforts to adapt intellectual property law for the digital age, the relationship between law and technology, and theories of constitutional interpretation.
 Recently, she has written about the Internet of Things, robot punishment, and early translations of the Constitution.